roob-p/SkipUacTask-PlayniteExtension/docs/README.md

 # SkipUacTask (PlayniteExtension)

-- This extension allows you to automatically create administrator tasks in Task Scheduler for games that require elevated rights, in order to run them without triggering any UAC prompts.
-A new Script action, containing all the necessary commands, will be created.
+- This extension allows you to automatically create administrator tasks in Task Scheduler for games that require elevated rights, allowing them to run without triggering any UAC prompts.
+A new Script action named SkipUacTask, containing all the necessary commands, will be created.
 - It works with emulated games that require privileges (such as Bluestack games), standalone games and with Steam, Epic and Ubisoft Connect games.
 - For client-based games the extension employs a workaround: the launcher is terminated and restarted with elevated privileges, after which the game is launched.
 This ensures that certain titles, like GTA V on Epic, will not trigger any UAC prompts.
 - Game time tracking works flawlessly, thanks to a background process launched by the script.
-- To use this extension you need to read how it works.
+- Please read how this extension works.
 Some games may also require setting two parameters for running.

 ## How it works:

-- For non-client based games (such as ROMs, or standalone titles where the exe is defined in the game action's path) SkipUacTask takes the path of the 1st game action (at the top).
-A new Script-type game action `(SkipUacTask)` will be created and placed above the existing ones, then the extension creates a task in the Taskscheduler with administrator privileges.
+- For standalone titles (non-client-based games) where the executable is defined in the game action's path, SkipUacTask takes the path from the first game action (the topmost one).
+For ROMs, it automatically retrieves all emulation-related information, specifically the emulator used, profile, arguments, and additional arguments.
+A new Script-type game action (SkipUacTask) will be created and placed above the existing ones.
+The extension then creates a task in Task Scheduler with administrator privileges.
-- When launching a game with `SkipUacTask action`, a batch file (.bat) is executed to start the associated task in TaskScheduler, allowing the game to run with elevated privileges without UAC prompt.
+- When launching a game with the SkipUacTask action, a batch file (.bat) is executed to start the associated task in Task Scheduler, allowing the game to run with elevated privileges without a UAC prompt.
 - Game time tracking works perfectly: the script first creates a background window `(SkipUacTask)` that ensures the tracking with its presence, then starts a program `(Batkiller)` that checks the presence of game's exe.
 Once the game is closed, Batkiller terminates the `SkipUacTask window` and you'll return to Playnite.
-- **For games managed by launchers `(Steam, Epic, Ubisoft Connect):`**
+- **For games managed by launchers (Steam, Epic, Ubisoft Connect):**
   - If there isn't any action and the game is managed by the library integration, a file dialog pointing on install folder appears, prompting you to choose the game's exe.
   - If there's a gameaction with an empty path on top, or if the path content is unsopported (e.g, a manual in .pdf) the same file dialog appears.
   - If there's an action with an exe defined on top, the path content will be taken.